 ||No Children||1 Qualifying Child||2 Qualifying Children||3 or More Qualifying Children|

 |Married (Filing Jointly)||$20,950||$46,010||$51,492||$54,884|

 According to a 2013 report by the Louisiana Budget Project, almost 30 percent of Louisiana households claim the EITC yearly, with that number rising to nearly 50 percent in some high-poverty parishes.
 Although these tax credits can have a huge impact on the finances of working families, sometimes raising them above the poverty level, research by the Internal Revenue Service and the Government Accountability Office indicates that between 15 and 25 percent of households entitled to the EITC do not claim their credits.

 Since 2005, Louisiana law has required employers with 20 or more workers (both full-time and part-time) to inform employees below a specified income level of their potential EITC eligibility at the time of hire in order to spread awareness of the tax credit.
 For 2018, employers must inform new hires of the potential availability of the EITC if the employee is projected to earn $48,000 or less annually.

 Louisiana EITC Posting Requirements

-If you already own one of Compliance Poster Company’s signature products, you can update your Louisiana EIC notice with this cost-effective 2018 Louisiana Earned Income Credit Peel ‘N Post™ sticker – currently available in English, Spanish available for pre-order.
+If you already own one of Compliance Poster Company’s signature products, you can update your Louisiana EIC notice using the cost-effective 2018 Louisiana Earned Income Credit Peel ‘N Post™ sticker for only $9.95 – available in English and Spanish.